jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 ```

 We have compiled binaries with flags `-O0` and `-O3`.
-The former the a binary without any compiler optimizations.
+The former is a binary without any compiler optimizations.
 The latter applies modt of the optimizations that gcc (or llvm/clang) supports.
 This *usually* means that there are fewer instructions in the more optimized version of the program.
 Let's look at the following computation: $z = \alpha x + y$.